Biden plans to meet with George Floyd's family on anniversary of his murder

 President Biden plans to host the family of George Floyd at the White House on Tuesday, the one-year anniversary of Floyd's death.

-Floyd, 46, died as the result of a Minneapolis police officer kneeling on his neck for more than nine minutes, a jury decided last month in the officer's murder trial.
+Floyd, 46, died after a Minneapolis police officer kneeled on his neck for more than nine minutes during an arrest.

-When the death occurred last May 25, it sparked protests across the U.S. against alleged police brutality and racism, many of which devolved into nights of violence and vandalism.
+His May 25, 2020, murder sparked months of protests across the U.S. against alleged police brutality and racism.

 White House press secretary Jen Psaki said Friday that Biden would mark the day but didn’t provide specifics.